Kokopelli-Interfaces/emergem/README.md

 ## Design Principle
  - Rooted in the emergence of orthogonal components
 	- "Sound design via connecting signal processing nodes together, all which do their own one thing"
-	- Musician focused sound creation, not technology focused ○ Functions intuitively mapping to functions in the experiential sound space
+- Musician focused sound creation, not technology focused
+ 	 - Functions intuitively mapping to functions in the experiential sound space
 - Uses sound language.
-		○ E.g. Voltage Gain -> Strength, Delay Feedback -> Echo Decay, Ring Modulator -> ??
-		○ Uses synesthesia / visual language.
+- Uses synesthetic visuals for representing the outputs and states of nodes.
 - Interacting with a real-time, 'living' system.
 - Feels like using an instrument, not a workstation
   	- (Use touchscreen to control blocks, or use custom physical Emergem Controller)
-	- One can develop with it as a sound designer/composer ○ "I can recreate this sound in my head by decomposing it into key characteristics such as: Pitch around C5, Timbre is Nasaly, High Volume, Positioned far in a room and to the left, Dynamics are clipping, Composed of Grains, Fuzzy.
-This is the language of the nodes in the interface."
+- One can develop with it as a sound designer/composer
+	 - "I can recreate this sound in my head by decomposing it into key characteristics such as: Pitch around C5, Timbre is Nasaly, High Volume, Positioned far in a room and to the left, Dynamics are clipping, Composed of Grains, Fuzzy.
+Creating this should be intuitive in the interface because it is the language of the nodes in the interface."

 ## "As Above, So Below" Manifestation Model
 ![image](https://github.com/user-attachments/assets/10e42500-c49a-4652-8fd8-5ad019ee492f)